 Source Analysis

 The Oxnard Drain No. 3 Toxics TMDL identifies historic and current loadings of toxic pollutants, including construction sites that would be covered under this General Permit.
-During wet weather, discharges from construction sites has the potential to contribute toxic pollutant loadings.
+During wet weather, discharges from construction sites have the potential to contribute toxic pollutant loadings.
 However, dry weather discharges have less potential to contribute to toxic pollutant loadings as non-stormwater discharges authorized by this General Permit are only authorized when they do not cause or contribute to a violation of any water quality standard.
 Therefore, construction sites covered under this General Permit are considered Responsible Dischargers for the Oxnard Drain No. 3 Toxics TMDL.

-WLA Translation
+Waste Load Allocation Translation

-The Oxnard Drain No. 3 Toxics TMDL assigns a concentration-based waste load allocation (WLA) to construction stormwater discharges for 4,4’-DDD, 4,4’-DDE, 4,4’-DDT, bifenthrin, chlorpyrifos, dieldrin, total chlordane, total PCBs, and toxaphene expressed as water, bed sediment and suspended sediment concentrations in ug/kg to be met at the construction site’s discharge location(s) for discharges into the Oxnard Drain No. 3.
+The Oxnard Drain No. 3 Toxics TMDL assigns a concentration-based waste load allocation to construction stormwater discharges for 4,4’-DDD, 4,4’-DDE, 4,4’-DDT, bifenthrin, chlorpyrifos, dieldrin, total chlordane, total PCBs, and toxaphene expressed as water, bed sediment and suspended sediment concentrations in ug/kg to be met at the construction site’s discharge location(s) for discharges into the Oxnard Drain No. 3.
 OC pesticides and PCBs have an affinity for organic matter and will partition from water to organic substances such as sediment, benthic organisms, and fish, so the sediment allocations are applied, shown in Table 68 below.

-Table 68 – Oxnard Drain No. 3 WLAs
+Table 68 – Oxnard Drain No. 3 Waste Load Allocations